eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 The [Better Choices system](../better-choices/){:target="_blank"} is a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates who make it to a top-3 runoff.
 I wrote about my complex thoughts on it in my last posts, but here I want to expound on the strategic resilience of the system.

 The winner in this system is the candidate who wins both of their head-to-head matchups (a "Condorcet winner").
-If there is a "tie"--where every candidate wins and loses exactly one matchup, and nobody wins both--the winner is determined by "minimax" (the candidate with the least bad loss wins if every candidate loses at least one matchup).
+If there is a "tie"--where every candidate wins and loses exactly one matchup, and nobody wins both--the winner is determined by "minimax" (the candidate with the least bad loss wins if every candidate loses at least one matchup)<d-footnote>This is not the proper definition of minimax for $n>3$ candidates.
+However, it is a short and practical definition for the three-candidate case considered here.
+It should also be noted that at $n=3$, this definition matches with both the Ranked Pairs and Schulze methods.<d-cite key="brandt2025condorcet"></d-cite></d-footnote>.

 For example, if Alice wins both of her head-to-head matchups against Bob and Clark, then Alice is the winner outright.
 Suppose instead that Alice beats Bob by 10%, Bob beats Clark by 5%, and Clark beats Alice by 1%.
 Then Alice loses by the least amount (1%) and is the winner by the minimax tiebreaker.

 As with any voting system, we can ask how manipulable the system is.
-That is, how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election, or avoid walking into a trap where voting for your favorite candidate actually causes your least favorite candidate to win.

-Compared to something like [Ranked-Choice Voting](../ditch-rcv/){:target="_blank"}, Condorcet methods are generally quite robust<d-cite key="brandt2025condorcet"></d-cite>.
+That is, how much strategic pressure there is to spend the night before the election scheming up a complex strategy to game the election, or avoid walking into a trap where voting for your favorite candidate actually causes your least favorite candidate to win, as has happened in [Ranked-Choice Voting](../ditch-rcv/){:target="_blank"} elections.
+Comparatively, Condorcet methods are generally more robust.

 But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed on a typical ranked ballot.
 For example, a voter can say they vote for Rock over Scissors, Scissors over Paper, and Paper over Rock.
 This is a perfectly valid ballot in the Better Choices system, but it is not a valid ranking because it is not transitive.

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
-I will show that this system is no more manipulable than a typical Condorcet method, and the fact that the runoff is restricted to three candidates makes it even more robust.
+I will show that this system is no more manipulable than a typical Condorcet method--that is to say that an intransitive ballot does not create an advantageous position for a transitive voter.

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.